Tasmanian Government Railways M class (1912)

-The Tasmanian Government Railways M class was a class of 4-4-2+2-4-4 Garratt steam locomotives operated by the Tasmanian Government Railways.
+The Tasmanian Government Railways M class was a class of 4-4-2+2-4-4 Garratt locomotives operated by the Tasmanian Government Railways.

 History

-In 1912, the Tasmanian Government Railways took delivery of two 4-4-2+2-4-4 Garratt locomotives from Beyer, Peacock & Co, Manchester.
+In 1912, the Tasmanian Government Railways took delivery of two 4-4-2+2-4-4 Garratt locomotives from Beyer, Peacock & Company, Manchester.
 They were designed to haul express passenger trains between Launceston and Hobart.
-With the introduction of the R class, M1 was withdrawn in 1923 and sold to the Mount Lyell Mining and Railway Company while M2 was withdrawn in 1931 and scrapped in 1953.
+With the introduction of the R class, M1 was withdrawn in 1923 and sold to the Mount Lyell Mining & Railway Company while M2 was withdrawn in 1931 and scrapped in 1953.

 Namesake

 The M class designation was reused by the M class that was introduced in 1952.